openrewrite/rewrite-docs/tutorials/spring-boot-2.x-migration-from-spring-boot-1.x.md

 # Migrate to Spring Boot 2 from Spring Boot 1

-In this guide we'll look at using Rewrite to perform an automated migration from SpringBoot 1 to SpringBoot 2.
+In this guide we'll look at using OpenRewrite to perform an automated migration from SpringBoot 1 to SpringBoot 2.

 ## Example Configuration